kpn-dsh/dsh-api/dsh-api/README.md

 ## Features

-By enabling/disabling below features you have control over what's included in your library and what's not.
+By enabling/disabling the features described below you have control over what's included in your library and what's not.
 All features are disabled by default.
 The following features are defined: